 The Company has one operating segment, which is the exploration of oil and gas properties located in the People's Republic of China ("PRC").
-CNOOC (China) Ltd ("CCL"), a subsidiary of CNOOC, is the operator under Petroleum Contract 25/34, in which the producing LS36-1 gas field, which is the Company's sole source of revenue, is located.
-In this MD&A references to CNOOC include its subsidiary CCL.
+CCL is the operator under Petroleum Contract 25/34, in which the producing LS36-1 gas field ("LS36-1"), which is the Company's sole source of revenue, is located.